IowaScaledEngineering/ise-docs/docs/Interlocking In A Box/manual.md

 !!! note "Please Note"
-    The Interlocking In A Box is meant for use with a single operational track that crosses an inoperable track(s) at a diamond crossing.
-For a crossing of two active tracks, or active double track, look for a future "Pro" version with more functionality.
+    The Interlocking In A Box is meant for use with a single operational track that crosses modeled, but inoperable track(s), at a diamond crossing.
+For a crossing where both tracks are operational, or for use with double track, look for a future "Pro" version with more functionality.

 ![](img/ckt-iiab.jpg)